-There are 14 institutions in the Irish Prison System consisting of 11 traditional "closed" institutions, two open centres, which operate with minimal internal and perimeter security, and one "semi-open" facility with traditional perimeter security but minimal internal security (the Training Unit).
+There are 14 institutions in the Irish Prison System consisting of 11 traditional "closed" institutions, two open centres, which operate with minimal internal and perimeter security.
+One "semi-open" facility with traditional perimeter security but minimal internal security.
 The majority of female prisoners are accommodated in the purpose built "Dóchas Centre" with the remainder accommodated in Limerick Prison.

-The Mountjoy Prison Campus consists of: Mountjoy Prison Campus Centre, St. Patrick's Institute and the Training Unit.
+Mountjoy Prison Campus consists of: Mountjoy Prison, Dóchas Centre and St. Patrick's Institute.